 If you’re not feeling particularly motivated to leave the house, you can simply order a ring sizer.
 Equally useful for both standard and comfort fit rings, a ring sizer will wrap around your ring finger to determine your ideal ring size.
 It looks a bit like a giant keychain full of rings (as shown below).
 Start with a ring size you think will be too large and work your way down.
 The idea is to find just the right ring size that's loose enough to fit over your knuckle, but not so loose that you can shake it off.
 Your ring shouldn’t cut off your circulation, but you also don't want it slipping off while you're working.
 If you decide to use a ring sizer, be sure to try the sizer on throughout the day for a more accurate measurement.

-If you have any questions about how to find the wedding band that fits you just right, shoot us an email at firstname.lastname@example.org and we'll get back to you as quickly as we can!
+To find out which wedding ring style best suits you, take our quick ring style quiz!
+And if you have any questions about how to find the wedding band that fits you just right, message our live chat team and we'll get back to you right away!